Derived Mackey functors and $C_{p^n}$-equivariant cohomology

 \subsection{Overview}

 Let $G$ be a finite group.
 Let $X$ be a topological space equipped with an action by $G$.
 There is a natural notion of $G$-equivariant cohomology of $X$, whose output is a collection of Mackey functors of abelian groups (see e.g.\!~\cite{GM-handbook} for a motivated account of equivariant cohomology; see also~\Cref{obs.mackey.for.genuine.G.objects} below for a recollection of Mackey functors that is particularly suited to our purposes):

-indexed by an integer $i \in \ZZ$ and a virtual representation $V \in \RO(G)$.\footnote{The usual integer grading is given by multiples of the trivial representation. } (The $\RO(G)$-grading is of central importance: most fundamentally, it is necessary in order to achieve equivariant Poincar\'e duality \cite{Wirth-eqdual,LMM-ROG,CostWan-eqPD}.} Equivariant cohomology is quite difficult to compute, even in the case where $X$ is a single point.
+indexed by a virtual representation $V \in \RO(G)$.\footnote{ The usual integer grading is given by multiples of the trivial representation. } (The $\RO(G)$-grading is of central importance.
+For instance, it plays a key role in equivariant duality \cite{Wirth-eqdual,LMM-ROG,CostWan-eqPD}.)
+Equivariant cohomology is quite difficult to compute, even in the case that $X$ is a single point.

 In this paper, we establish a novel approach to computing equivariant cohomology.
 To explain our approach, let us briefly outline a perspective on why equivariant cohomology is more difficult than non-equivariant cohomology.

 Recall that ordinary cohomology of a space takes values in abelian groups; it can be computed as the cohomology of a cochain complex of abelian groups.
 From the point of view of $\infty$-categories, this can be explained by the identification of the $\ZZ$-linearization of the stable homotopy $\infty$-category as the derived $\infty$-category of its heart:

 As a result, standard homological algebra tools are directly applicable for computations of ordinary cohomology.